-- C. A detailed lift plan for all lifts shall be submitted to the Contracting Officer Representative 14 days prior to the scheduled lift complete with route for truck carrying load, crane load analysis, siting of crane and path of swing and all other elements of a critical lift plan where the lift meets the definition of a critical lift.
+- C. A detailed lift plan for all lifts shall be submitted to the Contracting Officer's Representative, Project Manager and/or Facility Safety Officer and/or other Government Designated Authority 14 days prior to the scheduled lift complete with route for truck carrying load, crane load analysis, siting of crane and path of swing and all other elements of a critical lift plan where the lift meets the definition of a critical lift.
 Critical lifts require a more comprehensive lift plan to minimize the potential of crane failure and/or catastrophic loss.
 The plan must be reviewed and accepted by the General Contractor before being submitted to the VA for review.
 The lift will not be allowed to proceed without prior acceptance of this document. - D. Crane operators shall not carry loads - 1. over the general public or VAMC personnel - 2. over any occupied building unless - a. the top two floors are vacated - b. or overhead protection with a design live load of 300 psf is provided